Learn about/donate to:

 Hana van der Kolk

 is a queer dancer, artist, and embodied learning, ritual, and celebration facilitator living on unceded Nipmuc, Pocumtuc, and Nonotuk lands, colonially known as Western Massachusetts.
 Hana spends time co-creating bridges through pedagogy, performance, language, healing, celebration, transformation, and dismantling empire inside and out.
 She creates performances, organizes parades and parties, designs and leads workshops, offers one-on-one counseling & sex and gender expansion work, writes, and makes objects, environments, and videos.
-Hana sees their work—which is always collaborative—as a conduit for knowing/unknowing what is here and now, for remembering and practicing intimacy at many proximities.
+Hana sees their work—which is always collaborative—as a conduit for knowing/unknowing what is here and now, for remembering and practicing intimacy at many proximities and in many ways.
+They are dedicated to continuously learning and practicing an intersectional and politicized approach to art-making and somatic and healing work.

 Hana has worked internationally as a teacher and facilitator, performer, and artist since 2001.
 They completed an MFA in Dance from UCLA in 2008 and a practice-based PhD in Art at Rensselaer Polytechnic Institute in 2022 where their dissertation focused on queer friendship, telepathy, and somatic technologies for re-enchantment and recovery from the delusion of separateness.
-Hana has been dancing/studying dance and performance since they were 3 years old.
-Some of her core influences in this journey have been Contact Improvisation, Authentic Movement, Body Weather Laboratory, queer and Black social dance, teachers Jennifer Monson, Keith Hennessy, Sherwood Chen, KJ Holmes, Simone Forti, Susan Foster, debra bluth, d.
+Dancing/studying dance and performance since they were 3 years old, some of her core influences in this journey have been Contact Improvisation, Authentic Movement, Body Weather Laboratory, queer and Black social dance, teachers Jennifer Monson, Keith Hennessy, Sherwood Chen, KJ Holmes, Simone Forti, Susan Foster, debra bluth, d.
 Sabela grimes and many others, and learning, adapting, and performing dances by Deborah Hay from 2000-2007.
-In addition, Hana has been meditating and studying Buddhist philosophy since 1998, most extensively in Thai Forest and Burmese lineages.
-They are also trained in and work creatively with the Internal Family Systems method, are trained in and practice Barbara Carrellas’ Urban Tantra work, have studied DREAMWORK with Mala Kline, and consider themselves a practitioner of animism.
+In addition, Hana has been meditating and studying Buddhist philosophy since 1998, most extensively in Thai Forest and Burmese lineages, trained in and work creatively with the Internal Family Systems method, maintain a robust one-on-one counseling practice, are trained in and practice Barbara Carrellas’ Urban Tantra work, studied DREAMWORK with Mala Kline, and consider themselves a practitioner of animism.